chapman-cs510-2017f/cw-05-keith_jet/README.md

 * Content of starter files supplied by the instructor;
 * Code borrowed from another source, documented with correct attribution in the code and summarized here.

-Refered to other group member' idea in class and after class.
+Refered to other group member' (Sharon) idea about the usage of list in list.

 Signed,